estan/mjc/src/test/resources/README.md

 * **execute** contains programs that should compile and run without problems, and which have expected output.

-The tests in **DD2488-test-cases** are the tests that we will submit as part of the project examination.
+The tests in **shared** are the tests that we will submit as part of the project examination.